domman-genomics/Oman_NGS/manuals/04_mapping/README.md

 Take a look at this paper here: https://academic.oup.com/jid/article/182/6/1788/916586?login=false

-What gene and what mutation with that gene are typically effected for isoniazid resistance with TB?
+What gene and what mutation within that gene are typical for isoniazid resistance with TB?

 Use `grep` to search for this gene within the `TBsample1_snippy/snps.tab` and `TBsample2_snippy/snps.tab`